How to Install PHPUnit on Ubuntu 24.04, 22.04 or 20.04

 composer global require phpunit/phpunit

-Executing this command installs PHPUnit, allowing you to leverage its functionalities for enhancing your PHP project’s testing regime.
+Executing this command installs PHPUnit, which allows you to leverage its functionalities to enhance your PHP project’s testing regime.

 Example output when installing: